 So let's learn what testicle cancer is.

 Cancer starts when cells begin to grow out of control.
 Testicular cancer is rare.
-About 1 of every 250 males will get it at some point during their lifetime.
+About 1 of every 250 males will get during their lifetime.
 The average age of a testicular cancer patient is about 33.

 This disease affects mostly young and middle-aged men.
-But about 6% of cases occur in children and teens, and around 8% appears in men over the age of 55.
+But about 6% of cases occur in children and teens, and around 8% appear in men over the age of 55.

 A man's lifetime risk of dying from this cancer is low as it is easy to treat.
 The general 5-year survival rate for men with testicular cancer is 95%.